 There was a need for increased clarity of roles and responsibilities to support the revised operating models, and the DDaT and other Frameworks provided the detail and consistency needed to deliver on these requirements.
 It also gave us the opportunity to align capabilities with the company’s needs.

-In some instances there was a need for increased ownership and accountability and it was felt the DDaT Framework would help support this goal.
+In some instances there was a need for increased ownership and accountability.t was felt the DDaT Capability Framework would help support this goal.

 How was the capability assessment process carried out?